Hagop Kevorkian (1872-1962), New York to 1929

 Freer Gallery of Art, purchased from Hagop Kevorkian, New York in 1929

-Object file (F1929.25a-b), undated folder sheet note.
+Object file, undated folder sheet note.
 See also Freer Gallery of Art Purchase List file, Collections Management Office.

 See note 1.